Anderson Bruford Wakeman Howe (album): Critical reception

+nuggets of mysto-philosophy = boffo sales."
+Music & Media said that the album had "the definitive Yes sound of the mid-70s with a cleaner production."

 The Gazette opined that, "Yes, they are tremendous musicians—with the exception of the hinge-like singing of Jon Anderson.
 But virtuosity at the service of overwritten, outdated music is flatulence itself."
 The Times said that "everything you never liked about Yes—the endless fiddling around, the pretentious, waffling arrangements, and of course Anderson's peculiarly grating, emasculated vocals—is delivered in spades, but with little of the imaginative grandeur or inventive cut and thrust needed to keep the music buoyant."

 Paul Stump's 1997 History of Progressive Rock commented, "The album was calculated to appeal to diehards; sweeping orchestral bridges, episodic songs, multitudinous solos.
 But this, as did the 90125 project, lacks momentum, the emotional syntax of the music is still boringly rock-based; the orchestration, once pearly and luminous, sounds merely stodgy, and technology remains under-utilized; even Horn's primitive samplings of 1983 are absent here."